-You need to make sure your ladder in long enough to extend past the point you're trying to reach.
+Choose a ladder that's long enough to extend past the point you're trying to reach.
 Under no circumstances do you want to extend your body over the end of a ladder.
-Similarly, you don't want to be leaning too far to either side of the ladder.
-If you're reaching over so fair that your waist is outside the ladder's parameters, you should come back down and reposition your ladder.
+Similarly, you don't want to lean too far to either side of the ladder.
+If you're reaching over so far that your waist is outside the ladder's parameters, climb down and reposition your ladder.

 If you're doing extensive work on a ladder, it's a good idea to tie it at the top.
 Choose a strong point to secure the ladder and not something flimsy like a gutter.

 Ladder Safety Tips

 Ladder and extension ladder safety should be at the forefront of your mind when using any type of ladder.
 If possible, it's a great idea to have someone help you when using a ladder, so they can hold the base in place and keep an eye out for any potential dangers.

 You want to always have three points of contact with the ladder, typically, a hand and two feet.
 Don't carry your tools in your hands.
 Instead, use a tool-belt to keep your hands free.
 Always check around the top of the ladder for any potential problems.
 You don't want to set up a ladder directly underneath overhead wires, for example.